 Nightingale’s drama program emphasizes self-discipline, responsibility, teamwork, and the development of self-confidence.

 Beginning in the Middle School, our students have opportunities to perform or work behind the scenes in a number of dramatic productions.
-After a trimester of drama in Class V, all Class VI girls participate in a joint musical production with the sixth-grade boys from the Allen-Stevenson School; interested students in Classes VII and VIII may also choose to take part in productions staged at Allen-Stevenson.
-In Class VII, the girls perform a Gilbert and Sullivan operetta, and Class VIII girls may audition for the Upper School spring musical.
+After a trimester of drama in Class V, all Class VI students participate in a joint musical production with the sixth-grade boys from the Allen-Stevenson School; interested students in Classes VII and VIII may also choose to take part in productions staged at Allen-Stevenson.
+Class VII students put on an annual musical, and Class VIII students may audition for the Upper School spring musical.

-In addition to drama classes that may be taken for academic credit, Upper School girls have the opportunity to perform in a fall dramatic production, as well as a spring musical performed in conjunction with boys from the Browning School.
-Recent plays and musicals have included Romeo and Juliet, Stage Door, Into the Woods, H.M.S.
-Pinafore, Anything Goes, and The Music Man.
+In addition to drama classes that may be taken for academic credit, Upper School students have the opportunity to perform in a fall dramatic production, as well as a spring musical.
+Recent plays and musicals have included Hairspray, The Crucible, Guys and Dolls, and Noises Off.

-Our facilities include a 350-seat theater, featuring a professional stage with state-of-the-art lighting, and our recently completed blackbox theater, which presents us with exciting and seemingly limitless possibilities to expand our students' opportunities in the dramatic arts.
+Our facilities include a 350-seat theater, featuring a professional stage with state-of-the-art lighting, and our black box theater, which presents us with exciting and seemingly limitless possibilities to expand our students' opportunities in the dramatic arts.